 Of course we completely agree that excess pressure, particularly high pressure points (Poking) is very damaging to the loin, as it is to other areas.
 However the idea that carrying any weight is harmful is just not true.

 I find it very interesting that this "rule" isn't on saddle maker's sites, but is in a best selling book from an author who has had a lot of influence on the veterinary literature, despite the fact that no studies have ever published done on rigging position and pressure measurements under the saddle.
 For example, it isn't taught by the Society of Master Saddlers, which is an association in England which accredits English saddle makers, saddle flockers and saddle fitters.
 In fact, on their main saddle fitting page, the picture of the horse and saddle clearly shows an angled girth.
-(They have since changes their website and the picture is no longer there, but it was!
+(They have since changed their website and the picture is no longer there, but it was!
 I have proof if anyone want it...)
 This "rule" is also not listed the US Master Saddler's Association website.
 (This is more of a proprietary organization and not associated with the UK one.)
 Nor do I find this “rule” on many individual saddle maker's sites.
-It seems that saddle makers, who have a solid understanding of how saddles work in the real world, aren't too concerned with the angle of the cinch/girth, while an unsubstantiated opinion from someone with Dr. in front of their name has created a "rule" which actually goes counter to what we have heard has been shown (unpublished data) to actually happen.
+It seems that saddle makers, who have a solid understanding of how saddles work in the real world, aren't too concerned with the angle of the cinch/girth, while an unsubstantiated opinion from someone who wrote a book has created a "rule" which actually goes counter to what we have heard has been shown (unpublished data) to actually happen.